wshyang/csv-simplify/README.md

 The function uses the following logic and algorithm to perform the state saving:

 - Open the state file in write mode using the pickle module
-- Create a dictionary named "state" with the file name, the input dataframe, the original dataframe, and the counter as the keys and values
+- Create a dictionary named "state" with the file name, the input dataframe, the original mapping dataframe, and the counter as the keys and values
 - Dump the state dictionary to the state file using the pickle module
 - Close the state file

 ### 3.4 Load State Function
 The program defines a function `load_state` that takes the file name as an argument and loads the program state from the state file if it exists and the file name matches the current file.
-It returns the input dataframe, the original dataframe, and the counter.
+It returns the input dataframe, the original mapping dataframe, and the counter.

 - The state file is named "program_state.pkl" and contains the program state as a dictionary with the following keys and values:
   - "file_name": the name of the input CSV file